The Best Stormy Gray – Stonington Gray: LRV, Undertones & More!

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…

 - Samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location

 - At $6.99, they’re more affordable than the samples pots/rollers/foam boards that are needing for traditional paint sampling

 - If you keep the samples on their white paper, you can move them around the room

 Visit the SAMPLIZE website HERE

-What white TRIM paint colours will look good with Stonington Gray walls?
+What white trim or cabinet paint colors are best with Stonington Gray walls?